All About Series | December 10, 2024

 Tom Godbee, a veteran bus driver in South Dakota said his electric school bus is a safer mode of transportation in the winter: “I’ve driven a diesel bus, a propane bus, and now an electrical bus… In the other buses, all the weight was in the front.
 [Now,] I’ve got more control, and better traction, and they handle better.”

-In Virginia’s Appalachian Mountains, Carroll County public schools found during the Arctic cold of the winter 2024 that the weight of the batteries has given “a more solid feel” to the vehicle on the road compared to diesel-burning buses because there is no movement of gallons of fuel moving from side-to-side.
+In Virginia’s Appalachian Mountains, Carroll County Public Schools found during the Arctic cold of the winter 2024 that the weight of the batteries has given “a more solid feel” to the vehicle on the road compared to diesel-burning buses because there is no movement of gallons of fuel moving from side-to-side.

 And in Michigan, Three Rivers Community Schools reports that their electric school buses often outperform their diesel-burning counterparts in winter weather.
 Specifically, they found that electric school buses’ overall heavier weight and the fact that their weight is centered between the axles have made them less likely to fishtail in snowy conditions.